Foot & Ankle

 Yes, our therapists can provide education and guidance on proper foot care, injury prevention, and lifestyle modifications to help reduce your risk of future foot and ankle issues.

 Yes.
 Physical therapy is a highly effective treatment for plantar fasciitis.
-Our therapists can use a combination of techniques, including stretching, strengthening exercises, and modalities, to alleviate pain and promote healing.
+Our therapists can use a combination of techniques, including stretching, strengthening exercises, and modalities, to help alleviate pain and promote healing.

 Yes, physical therapy is generally safe for people with diabetes.
 Our therapists are trained to work with individuals with diabetes and can tailor treatment plans to address their specific needs and concerns.